LioCal28/TRICKIA/README.md

 Built with **Flask (backend)** and **JavaScript (frontend)**, it integrates external trivia APIs to generate diverse questions and tracks user performance to refine difficulty and topic selection over time.

 This project began as a simple POC and progressively grew into a structured learning platform with session modes, statistics, theme filters, and interactive visual feedback.

-The reason of being of this project was imagining and creating an end-of-formation project that could gather most of the learning of my Python AI Dev Formation at DigitalCity.
 ---

 ## ðŸš€ Features